Efficient computation of longest single-arm-gapped palindromes in a string: Abstract

 \section{Abstract}

 In this paper, we introduce new types of approximate palindromes called \emph{single-arm-gapped palindromes} (shortly \emph{SAGPs}).
-A SAGP contains a gap in either its left or right arm, which is in the form of either $wguc \rev{u} \rev{w}$ or $wuc \rev{u}g\rev{w}$, where $w$ and $u$ are non-empty strings, $\rev{w}$ and $\rev{u}$ are respectively the reversed strings of $w$ and $u$, $g$ is a gap, and $c$ is either a single character or the empty string.
+A SAGP contains a gap in either its left or right arm, which is in the form of either $wguc \rev{u} \rev{w}$ or $wuc \rev{u}g\rev{w}$, where $w$ and $u$ are non-empty strings, $\rev{w}$ and $\rev{u}$ are respectively the reversed strings of $w$ and $u$, $g$ is a string called a gap, and $c$ is either a single character or the empty string.
+Here we call $wu$ and $\rev{u} \rev{w}$ the arm of the SAGP, and $|uv|$ the length of the arm.
 We classify SAGPs into two groups: those which have $uc\rev{u}$ as a maximal palindrome (type-1), and the others (type-2).
 We propose several algorithms to compute type-1 SAGPs with longest arms occurring in a given string, based on suffix arrays.
 Then, we propose a linear-time algorithm to compute all type-1 SAGPs with longest arms, based on suffix trees.
 Also, we show how to compute type-2 SAGPs with longest arms in linear time.
 We also perform some preliminary experiments to show practical performances of the proposed methods.